ibm-cloud-docs/Cloudant/query/using_views.md

 ## Multi-document fetching
 {: #multi-document-fetching}

-If you combine a `POST` request to a many documents from a database.
+This section covers a `POST` request to many documents from a database.

 For a client application, this technique is more efficient than using multiple [`GET`](#querying-a-view) API requests.